For commercial carriers

 Traction and skids

-Traction loss and skidding can occur anytime and anywhere during winter.
+Traction loss can occur anytime and anywhere especially if you are driving too fast for the conditions.
 The most common causes of traction loss are:

 - Over-braking, which can lock up the wheels